2024년 6월 고1 모의고사 변형 (31-42번)

 24년 6월 고1 모의고사 31번

-The costs of interruptions ____ well-documented.
+The costs ____ interruptions are well-documented.

-While there are many documented cases of sudden disruptions that have had significant consequences for professionals in critical roles such as doctors, nurses, control room operators, stock traders, and ____ they also impact most of us in our everyday lives, slowing down work productivity and generally increasing stress levels.
+While there are many documented cases of sudden disruptions that have had significant consequences ____ professionals in critical roles such as doctors, nurses, control room operators, stock traders, and pilots, they also impact most of us in our everyday lives, slowing down work productivity and generally increasing stress levels.

 24년 6월 고1 모의고사 32번

-____ point is that the physical architecture of the brain changes according to where we direct our attention and what we practice doing.
+The point is that ____ physical architecture of the brain changes according to where we direct our attention and what we practice doing.

 24년 6월 고1 모의고사 33번

-How did the human ____ evolve?
+How did the ____ mind evolve?

 24년 6월 고1 모의고사 34번